 Your local electrician should be able to source them, but we list a few suppliers on one of our information pages.

 C - Tesla

-When Tesla moved to New Zealand, they began supplying free destination chargers to selected hotels, motels, and lodges.
+When Tesla moved to New Zealand, it began supplying free destination chargers to selected hotels, motels, and lodges.
 These are all listed in the Tesla vehicle maps for drivers to search for.
 We believe they may still be doing this, but the downside is that they can only be used by Tesla cars.
-For some venues this may be your target market but please be aware of the limitation.
+For some venues, this may be your target market, but please be aware of the limitation.
 You can contact Tesla New Zealand to enquire if this suits you.

 How much should you charge?